 Should you suffer a critical injury or illness close to home—or even a serious flare up of your existing condition while you’re visiting your sister a couple hundred miles away—you’ll want to get to your hospital of choice ASAP.
 Many times a helicopter is the quickest way there: they fly point-to-point, minimizing the distance traveled and avoiding any traffic delays.

-In case you thought stories like the Pitts’ is one in a million, the numbers of domestic air transports are, in fact, quite significant.
-According to the Association of Air Medical Services (AAMS), there are an estimated 400,000 helicopter transports annually, with an additional 150,000 patients flown by fixed wing aircraft each year in the U.S.: that’s one medevac helicopter response to a call to help a person in need every 90 seconds in the United States alone.
+In case you thought stories like the Byers’ is one in a million, the numbers of domestic air transports are, in fact, quite significant.
+According to The Association of Air Medical Services, there are an estimated 400,000 rotor wing transports annually, with an additional 150,000 patients flown by fixed wing aircraft each year–and that’s just in the US!

-The use of air medical helicopters has become an integral part of the health care system.
+The use of medically equipped aircraft has become an integral part of the health care system.
 Used appropriately, air medical transport can save lives and reduce the cost of healthcare—not only does it minimize the time the critically ill or injured patient spends outside of the hospital, but when the victim is a member of a company like SkyMed, he or she is also transported to their hospital of choice, eliminating sky-high out-of-network costs.

 The growing use of air medicine is also due to several other factors: an aging demographic, which brings with it an increased occurrence of “time-dependent” diseases such as heart attacks, stroke and surgical emergencies such as gastrointestinal bleeding; the nation-wide closure of emergency departments in community hospitals, making these rural areas more dependent on air medicine as a safety net; and the development of the Critical Access Hospital program by the Centers for Medicare and Medicaid Services, which reduces beds, shortens the average length of stays in hospitals and leads to a concurrent need to transfer complex patients to distant trauma and tertiary care centers.